Inside Haddington Dynamics and Their Groundbreaking Dexter Robot Arm

 [CrossPost from Cameron Coward 3D printing /Robotics ]

 Located in a humble office space near Las Vegas’ McCarran International Airport,Haddington Dynamicsdoesn’t fit most people’s idea of what a state-of-the-art robotics lab is supposed to look like.
 There are no billionaire tech entrepreneurs riding Segways to meetings with angel investors, and there are no PR-approved mission statements on the wall.
-Instead, you’ll find a small team of brilliant engineers who are using passion and innovative technology to a very special robot calledDexter.
+Instead, you’ll find a small team of brilliant engineers who are using passion and innovative to design a very special robot calledDexter.

 When I scheduled an appointment to go and see Dexter, I was expecting to find a standardrobot armthat was designed primarily for affordability.
 At just $2,999 for a complete Dexter Kit, it’s one of the least expensive 5-axis robot arms on the market.
 What I actually found was a robot with more capability than competitors that are exponentially more expensive, and even some technology that you won’t find in any other robot no matter what the .

 If a massive corporation like anautomobilemanufacturer outfits their assembly line with millions of dollars worth of new robots, it’s a sound investment.
 The efficiency of the robots and the quality of their work ensures that the company will make their money back many times over.
-But, even the cheapest industrial 4-axis SCARA (Selective Compliance Assembly Robot Arm) robots tens of thousands of dollars — putting them out of the reach of small companies, organizations, and individuals.
+But, even the cheapest industrial 4-axis SCARA (Selective Compliance Assembly Robot Arm) robots cost tens of thousands of dollars — putting them out of the reach of small companies, organizations, and individuals.

 That’s why Haddington Dynamics designed Dexter to bring cost-effective robotic automation to the masses.
-It takes advantage of the proven of the open source community for development and testing.
+It takes advantage of the proven power of the open source community for development and testing.
 It’s constructed from3D-printedparts, so that new designs can be rapidly implemented without the retooling costs associated with traditional mass production.
 And, most importantly, it uses innovative technology to perform at a very high level.

-The secret to Dexter’s is the use of a specially-designedFPGA supercomputer— coincidentally manufactured by Hackster’s parent companyAvnet.
+The secret to Dexter’s performance is the use of a specially-designedFPGA supercomputer— coincidentally manufactured by Hackster’s parent companyAvnet.
 Haddington Dynamics co-founder Kent L. Gilson is no stranger toFPGA technology.
 He’s the creator of Viva, which is a programming language and operating environment designed specifically to utilize the power of FPGAs for supercomputing.
 With his globally-unique skill set, he has brought that capability to robotics with Dexter.

 That’s vital, because FPGAs are uniquely capable of using parallel processing to simultaneously work through huge amounts of data.
 An effective robot needs to be able to do two things really well: know its exact position in space, and move with very high precision.
 The cheapest robots, like toys and even 3D printers, don’t even monitor their actual position — they just tell the motors how much to move and trust that everything will end up where it should be.
 Any small deviation will result in inaccurate positioning, and the results are cumulative.